 You must meet those needs while ALSO teaching commands and a respectful attitude.
 That's how you raise a well-behaved dog.

 What you should do right now to prevent or stop behavior problems

 You need to learn the right ways to interact with your dog – and the wrong ways too, so you don't do those!

 You need to know how to teach the Magic Word ("No") to your dog and how to respond if he doesn't obey it.

 That's how you stop behavior problems.
 With that one word.... plus respect... plus however much exercise and companionship it takes to keep your dog satisfied.

 Here's another article I've written on Respect Training.

 Or just follow the complete, step-by-step Respect Training program in my book, Teach Your Dog 100 English Words.
-You can download it and start reading immediately, or you can have the printed book mailed to you.
+You can download it and start reading immediately, or I can mail you the printed book.